2018 Jeffersontown shooting

 On October 24, 2018, a man and woman were shot and killed by a gunman at a Kroger grocery store in Jeffersontown, Kentucky, a suburb of Louisville.

-The perpetrator, Gregory A. Bush, age 51, also exchanged gunfire with a bystander outside the store.
+The perpetrator, Gregory A. Bush, age 51, born in 1967, also exchanged gunfire with a bystander outside the store.
 After his arrest, Bush was initially charged in state court with two counts of murder and ten counts of wanton endangerment, and held on $5 million bail.

 On November 15, 2018, a federal grand jury in the Western District of Kentucky indicted Bush on six counts: three hate crime charges and three firearms offenses.
 He was revealed to have made many online postings that were racially discriminatory.
 At a court hearing in July 2019, Bush was found mentally competent to stand trial following a psychiatric evaluation.
 On December 15, 2020, Bush was sentenced to life in prison without parole.

 Incident

 According to Jeffersontown police, Bush had earlier on October 24 tried to enter a service of the First Baptist Church of Jeffersontown, a predominately black church.
 He was stopped by its locked doors.
 Police and church leaders said a surveillance video had recorded Bush's attempt.

 Between ten and fifteen minutes later in mid-afternoon, police say Bush entered the Kroger store, where he fatally shot Maurice E. Stallard, aged 69.
 He went outside and fatally shot Vickie Lee Jones, aged 67, who was in the parking lot.
 Both victims were African American.
 Bush also exchanged gunfire with a bystander, who had seen him shoot Jones.
 Another man said Bush told him, "Don't shoot me.
 I won't shoot you.
 Whites don't shoot whites" before the gunman fled.
 He was caught and arrested by police, who arrived four minutes after being called.